EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 service.

 {{% alert title="Enabling insecure access" color="Danger" %}} If you really need
-to use HTTP (e.g. your VM is running without inbound connectivity and cannot create a certificate for it), you can disable the error shown by default in the nginx configuration.
+to use HTTP (e.g. your VM is not accessible publicly and you cannot create a certificate for it), you can disable the error shown by default in the nginx configuration.